furryalien/plotter/README.md

 I wasnt able to get it to work with any software other than what was provided.

+I was able to export svg from Drawbotv3 and use that in inkscape (import).

+I have since collaborated with Github Copilot to create a few scripts that have been helpful for me.

+The first is https://github.com/furryalien/EggBot/tree/master/other/jog-control which is very helpful for moving the carriage around when testing stuff.

+The second is the collection in here https://github.com/furryalien/EggBot/tree/master/other/gcode-plotter
+* The calibration script was very helpful for adjusting and learnings what was going on.
+* The gcode script makes it so I can use gcode from just about anything with the plotter.
+It mostly uses the gcode for the path since there is only up and down for the z-axis.
+This is very useful since then I can use Drawbotv3 to generate the gcode and then just run it here.
+It suits my workflow nicely.

 ----

 The board is a clone of EiBotBoard https://www.schmalzhaus.com/EBB/